 - Perform spinal manipulation or chiropractic adjustments to improve spinal function and alleviate stress.

 - Offer advice on posture, ergonomics (work postures), exercise, and relaxation techniques.
-Addressing one or more of these factors should help to reduce or eradicate recurring joint irritation and tension in the muscles of the neck and upper back.
+Addressing one or more of these factors should help reduce or eradicate recurring joint irritation and tension in the neck and upper back muscles.